Esri/offline-editor-js/README.md

-offline-arcgis-js
+offline-editor-js
 =================

 JavaScript library for working offline with editing and tiles.
-There are currently two sets of libraries:
+It contains two sets of libraries:

 - `/edit`: handles vector features and stores adds, updates and deletes while offline.
-Resync's edits with server once connection is restablished
+Resync's edits with server once connection is reestablished
-- `/tiles`: stores portions of tiled maps client-side and use the cached tiles when device is offline
+- `/tiles`: stores portions of tiled maps client-side and uses the cached tiles when device is offline

 ##offlineFeaturesManager